 Introduction week in the countryside

 It is possible to spend a week in the countryside the week before classes begin in Buenos Aires.
-This may be combined with the pre course in Spanish, (1 week in Buenos Aires and one week at the countryside).

 In the student blog you will find great photos and storys from student life in Argentina: